 Groom Or Bride Toast

-- May you never steal, lie, or cheat, but if you must steal, then steal away my sorrows, and if you must lie, lie with me all the nights of my life, and if you must cheat, then please cheat death because I couldn’t live a day without you.
+205.)
+May you never steal, lie, or fool, but if you must steal, then steal away my sorrows, and if you must lie, lie with me all the nights of my life, and if you must fool, then please fool death because I couldn’t live a day without you.

 Best Man Toast

-- Wishing them all the health, wealth, and happiness in the world, I’d like you all to join me in toasting the happy couple.
-Ladies and Gentlemen, the bride and groom.
+214.)
+Wishing them all the health, wealth, and happiness in the world, I’d like you all to join me in toasting the happy couple: ladies and gentlemen, the bride and groom.

-- You two are fantastic together.
-May the flame burn long—and may sparks continue to fly.
-To the newlyweds.
+217.)
+You two are fantastic together.
+May the flame burn long—and may sparks continue to fly to the newlyweds.
 Cheers!

-- Now, everyone please raise their glass and join me in a toast.
+218.)
+Now, everyone, please raise your glass and join me in a toast.
 To Mindy and Josh: May you be friends to each other as only lovers can, and may you love each other as only best friends can.
 Congratulations!

-- I’m honored and proud to stand here today, to raise a glass to him and to his bride, Samantha.
+223.)
+I’m honored and proud to stand here today, to raise a glass to him and his bride, Samantha.

 Father Of The Bride Toasts

-- Let us raise our glasses and toast the happy couple.
+228.)
+Let us raise our glasses and toast the happy couple.
 The bride has been like a ray of warm sunlight on my soul from the day she was born.
-Now, she begins a new life and there will be another man to whom she will turn for love and protection.
+Now, she begins a new life, and there will be another man to whom she will turn for love and protection.
 But I want her to know her father will always be there for her.
 Cheers!

-- Here is to my daughter and her new husband.
-Raise your glasses and remember this truth, her lucky man and I have each gained something this fine and blessed day.
-He gains a wife and a companion for life, while I gain a whole new stack of bills to pay.
+230.)
+Here is to my daughter and her new husband.
+Raise your glasses and remember this truth.
+Her lucky man and I have each gained something this fine and blessed day.
+He gains a wife and a life companion while I gain a whole new stack of bills to pay.

 To the New Couple

-- It is written, when children find true love, parents find true joy.
+231.)
+It is written when children find true love; parents find true joy.
 Here’s to your joy and ours from this day forward!

-- I ask you to join me today in congratulating the bride and groom and wishing them all the best for a long and happy life together!
+232.)
+I ask you to join me today to congratulate the bride and groom and wish them all the best for a long and happy life together!

-- A toast to my daughter.
-She was a gift from God and I will always be grateful to have been given the honor of being her father.
+234.)
+A toast to my daughter.
+She was a gift from God, and I will always be grateful to have been given the honor of being her father.
 May God continue to bless her and her new husband and grant them safety, love, and happiness all the days of their lives!

-Is there a more exciting time in a couple’s life than to celebrate the birth of a new child.
+Is there a more exciting time in a couple’s life than celebrating the birth of a new child?
 Pull out some drinking toasts to add fun to the event.

-- Health to my body, wealth to my purse, the heaven to my soul, and I wish you no worse.
+239.)
+Health to my body, wealth to my purse, heaven to my soul, and I wish you no worse.

-- Here’s to the day of goodwill, cold weather, and warm hearts!
+240.)
+Here’s to a day of goodwill, cold weather, and warm hearts!

-- We don’t always have to agree, but we must empower each other, we must find the common ground, we must build bridges across our differences to pursue the common good.
+241.)
+We don’t always have to agree, but we must empower each other.
+We must find common ground and build bridges across our differences to pursue the common good.
 Toast to the common good, which is needed more now than ever!

-- May misfortune follow you the rest of your life, and never catch up!
+245.)
+May misfortune follow you the rest of your life and never catch up!

 Toasts To Health

-- To health.
+251.)
+To health.
 A toast to your health.
-May we drink one together in ten years’ time and a few in between!
+May we drink one together in ten years and a few in between!

-- I drink to your health when I’m with you.
+252.)
+I drink to your health when I’m with you.
 I drink to your health when I’m alone.
-And, I drink to your health so often, I’m starting to worry about my own!
+And I drink to your health so often; I’m starting to worry about my own!

-- I’ll drink to your happiness and to your health, I’ll drink until I ruin myself!
+253.)
+I’ll drink to your happiness and your health.
+I’ll drink until I ruin myself!

-- Dose matters.
+254.)
 Tradeoffs are likely.
 Uncertainty is inescapable.
-Pleasure and health both matter, and interact.
+Pleasure and health both matter and interact.
 To that constellation, I raise a toast!

-- Here’s health to those I love, and wealth to those who love me!
+256.)
+Here’s health to those I love and wealth to those who love me!

-- Here’s to your good health and your family’s good health and may you all live long and prosper!
+257.)
+Here’s to your good health and your family’s good health, and may you all live long and prosper!

-- I would like to propose a toast to our boss, Ms. ______, and thank her for this wonderful company party.
-I’m sure we’ll be finding confetti in the stairs for the next six months, but it’ll always remind us of your generosity.
+259.)
+I would like to propose a toast to our boss, (say name), and thank her for this wonderful company party.
+I’m sure we’ll be finding confetti on the stairs for the next six months, but it’ll always remind us of your generosity.
 Cheers!

-- To all the fine people who came out tonight, and to all the people I work with, too!
+260.)
+To all the fine people who came out tonight and to all the people I work with, too!

-- (After giving a short speech) Well, that’s about it.
-I know that so much effusive appreciation sounds like the punch talking, but I mean every word with absolute sincerity.
-So let’s all raise our glasses to this wonderful team: to your tremendous successes this last year, and to even greater times in the New Year!
+261.)
+(After giving a short speech) Well, that’s about it.
+I know that so much effusive appreciation sounds like punch-talking, but I mean every word with absolute sincerity.
+So let’s all raise our glasses to this wonderful team: to your tremendous successes this last year and to even greater times in the New Year!

 Drinking Toasts For All Occasions

-- May the road rise to meet you.
-May the wind be always at your back.
-And, may the sun shine warm upon your face.
+271.)
+May the road rise to meet you.
+May the wind always be at your back.
+And may the sun shine warm upon your face.
 And rains fall soft upon your fields.
 Until we meet again, may God hold you in the hollow of His hand!

 Victory Drinking Toasts

-- We all know the medal Kevin won for the two-hundred-meter butterfly resulted from more than just his ability as a swimmer.
-It was a testament to his great discipline and resolve, and for that we congratulate him.
+274.)
+We all know the medal Kevin won for the two-hundred-meter butterfly resulted from more than just his ability as a swimmer.
+It was a testament to his great discipline and resolve, and for that, we congratulate him.

-- Let’s have a drink, let’s have some fun.
+275.)
+Let’s have a drink; let’s have some fun.
 Because, at last, the job is done.

-- To the profound ignorance which we brought to this endeavor; because had we known what was ahead, we never would have started.
+277.)
+To the profound ignorance we brought to this endeavor; because had we known what was ahead.

 Reunion Drinking Toasts

-- We also honor those who taught and encouraged us.
+280.)
+We also honor those who taught and encouraged us.
 We remember old friends – those with us now, those who couldn’t make it, and those who are no longer with us.
-Dear friends, lift your glasses with me to our younger selves – their activities, their plans, their promise.
+Dear friends, lift your glasses with me to our younger selves – their activities, plans, and promise.
 May we always remember with gratitude their part in making us who we are today.

-- When we are gathered to carouse, my eloquence fails me, because there’s a silly song that runs through my head, “Hail, hail, the gang’s all here, So what the hell do we care?
-What the hell do we care?
-Hail, hail, the gang’s all here, So what the hell do we care now?”
+283.)
+When we are gathered to carouse, my eloquence fails me because there’s a silly song that runs through my head, “Hail, hail, the gang’s all here, So what the hell do we care?
+What the hell do we care about?
+Hail, hail, the gang’s all here.
+So what the hell do we care now?”